MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_15_explore_core_ediscovery.md

 1. Review your settings and select **Submit**, it may take a minute, then select **Done**.
 The search should appear on the list.
 If you don't immediately see it, select **Refresh**

-1. From the Searches window, select the search you just created, **Test Hold - Sales Search**.
+1. From the Searches window, select the search you created, **Test Hold - Sales Search**.
 A window that opens with the Summary tab selected.
 Once the search is complete the status will indicate that the search is completed.
-You will see a Search statistics tab (if you don't see the Search statistics tab, the search may still be running and may take a few minutes to complete).
+You'll see a Search statistics tab (if you don't see the Search statistics tab, the search may still be running and may take a few minutes to complete).
 Select the **Search statistics** tab and select the drop-down next to Search content.
 You can also view more information for the Condition report and Top locations.

 1. From the bottom of the page, select **Actions**.
-Note the available options which include export options (the export options cannot be selected from within the lab platform provided by the authorized lab hoster, but are available in a production environment and are considered part of the standard workflow).
+Note the available options that include export options (the export options cannot be selected from within the lab platform provided by the authorized lab hoster, but are available in a production environment and are considered part of the standard workflow).
 Select **Close**.

 1. Close all the open browser tabs.

 ### Review

-In this lab you went through the steps required to get started with eDiscovery (Standard), including setting up the role permissions for eDiscovery and creating an eDiscovery case.
+In this lab, you went through the steps required to get started with eDiscovery (Standard), including setting up the role permissions for eDiscovery and creating an eDiscovery case.
 With the case, created you went through elements of the eDiscovery (Standard) workflow by creating an eDiscovery hold and creating a search query.